thetarnav/glitched-writer/README.md

    -  'matching' - _Will scan starting and goal string for matching characters and will try to build character map from that._
    -  'normal' - _Wont do any matching, just converts starting string into character map._
    -  'erase' - _First Erases entire string and then writes your text._
+   -  'erase*smart' - Same as erase, but saves the matching begginging letters*
    -  'clear' - _Instantly deletes entire textContent and then writes your text._

 ### Control Options: